 |Module Name||Applied Probability II|

 |ECTS Weighting ||5 ECTS|

-|Semester taught||Semester 2|
+|Semester Taught||Semester 2|

-|Module Coordinator/s||Prof. Caroline Brophy|
+|Module Coordinator/s||Professor Caroline Brophy|

 Module Learning Outcomes

 On successful completion of this module, students will be able to:

 - Derive and implement confidence intervals and hypothesis tests for means and variances;

 - Conduct and explain the outputs of hypothesis testing in regression analysis;